 No longer just home to cows, today barns are more popular than ever.
 This year, with the COVID-19 pandemic, many homeowners need more space and interest has greatly increased for added accessory buildings, especially barn-style buildings.
 Inherent in the barn design is a lot of open space, making them very versatile.
 They can be used for auto, large equipment, or other storage needs, and many often include bonus space on the second floor.
 Barns can be simple or quite elaborate, and even fancy.

 New England Barns

 Traditional New England style barns were most common during the 19th century, although they were being built in the mid-1800s.
 Although you can find barns all over the country, they are most prevalent in the Northeast.
 Most barns housed livestock and sometimes stored farm equipment.
 The loft area would often hold hay bales.
 New England-style barn commonly feature gabled roofs, sliding doors or large outswing doors, and sometimes cupolas for ventilation and light.

 Although you can find some gambrel roof barns (also known as Dutch barns) in New England, they are not as common as a gabled barn.
-Gambrel barns were often found in New York and New Jersey during the 18th century, though it’s hard to find these originals still standing today.
-Other types of barn styles you may find are English barns which is a barn with an eave entry rather than a gabled entry and often had no windows and were one story.
-Bank barns are another style of a barn that is typically built into a hillside and feature two separate levels at ground level for accessibility.
+Gambrel barns were often found in New York and New Jersey during the 18th century.
+It’s hard to find these originals still standing today.
+Another barn style is the English barn.
+It features an eave entrance rather than a gabled entry, often had no windows, and was one story.
+Bank barns are another style of a barn that is typically built into a hillside and features two separate levels at ground level for accessibility.

 Check out a sample portfolio of timber frame barns we’ve worked on over the years.

 Discover the beauty of this timber frame barn!
 Davis Frame supplied the structural frame.
-The barn features 3 bays, a loft above and guest quarters.
+The barn features 3 bays, a loft above, and guest quarters.